-As a principal at Skelton Design, Elizabeth enjoys problem solving and the collaborative nature of design, bringing the unique insight of each participant into the creative process to deliver distinctly original solutions.
+As a principal at Skelton Design, Elizabeth excels at problem solving and the collaborative nature of design, bringing the unique insight of each participant into the creative process to deliver distinctly original solutions.
 She has been the lead designer on projects ranging from admissions, development, and editorial publications for independent schools, colleges and universities to major museum exhibition catalogs.
 Her work has been recognized by AIGA, CASE, UCDA, and NOW.
 Prior positions include senior graphic designer at Harvard University’s Office of Communications, Alumni Affairs and Development, and senior graphic designer at Christopher Chadbourne and Associates, Boston, managing and art directing nationally recognized museum exhibitions.
 She currently teaches a graduate publication design course at Maryland Institute College of Art.

 Claude has headed Skelton Design for thirty years.
 His range of expertise encompasses the design of branding programs, graphic identities, recruitment and development programs, magazines, and annual reports.
 Claude has spoken on publication design at a conference for editors and communications professionals held at Yale University, and he has frequently served as a judge for CASE awards competitions.
 National recognition includes awards from the Society of Publication Designers, Communication Arts, CASE, UCDA, the New York Art Director’s Club, Critique Magazine, the Type Director’s Club, Print Magazine, AIGA-Baltimore, and the Washington Art Directors Club.
 He has taught typography and currently teaches graphic design at Towson University.